pbchekin/vault-sync/README.md

 * Deleting secrets is not supported (also due to the limitation of the Vault client library, which does not support deleting secret's metadata)

 ## Configuration
-Use [vault-sync.example.yaml] to create a configuration file.
+Use the [example](vault-sync.example.yaml) to create your own configuration file.
 Instead of specifying secrets in the configuration file, you can use environment variables:
 * For Token auth method:
   * `VAULT_SYNC_SRC_TOKEN`